September’s Visit Orlando Magical Dining Month is pure magic! With so many great restaurants, how do you choose?

 5. GO Make a Night Of It!

 Why not get away for a mini vacation (or staycation)?
 The area’s best resorts offer packages at a fraction of the cost this time of year.
-Some of my favorite resort and dinner pairings from the past include Rosen Shingle Creek resort and dinner at A Land Remembered Steakhouse, Rosen Centre Hotel and dinner at Everglades Restaurant, Hyatt Regency Orlando and dinner at Urban Tide and The Four Seasons and Dinner at Ravello.
+Some of my favorite resort and dinner pairings from the past include Rosen Shingle Creek resort and dinner at A Land Remembered Steakhouse, Rosen Centre Hotel and dinner at Everglades Restaurant, Hyatt Regency Orlando and dinner at Urban Tide or Fiorenzo’s, Hilton Orlando Bonnet Creek and dinner at Zeta Asia and The Four Seasons and Dinner at Ravello.
 But there are so many resorts participating, I will be trying new ones this year.

 6. GO Bev Pairing